 Latest SSS Contribution Table

 To make sure that you’ll get first-hand information.
-I suggest that you download the PDF Copy of the circular and have it printed for your reference in the future.
+I suggest that you download the PDF Copy of the circular on the official website and have it printed for your reference in the future.

 Self-employed, voluntary, and OFW who are responsible enough to pay their voluntary contribution ahead of time such as January 2014 onwards based on the old contribution rates would have to settle underpayment amount defending on the respective minimum MSC’s.
 Self-employed and voluntary have to pay Php6 per month for the minimum MSC of P1000.
 OFW members have to settle underpayment of P30 per month for minimum MSC of P5000.